 It normally takes place twice a year in May and in October in many places around the world.
 These places are called postos aplicadores.
 You can check here if there is a posto aplicador in your country or here, if you live in Brazil.
 If there isn’t, it’s good to check it close to the registration date, as they are always opening new centers.

 Registration normally opens 2 to 3 months before the exam for 10 days only.
-It costs R$ 200,00 in Brazil and up to US$ 100 (or equivalent) abroad.
+It costs R$ 200,00 in Brazil and up to US$ 100 (or equivalent) abroad (this is the price by the time I’m writing this blog post).

 What’s the exam like?

 The oral part lasts 20 minutes.
-First five minutes are based on personal information that you provided at the time of registration.
-The rest of the time is divided in 3 conversations based on images and text called elementos provocadores (like the one in the picture).
+The first five minutes are based on personal information that you provided at the time of registration.
+The rest of the time is divided into 3 conversations based on images and texts called elementos provocadores (like the one in the picture).

 What’s the best way to learn Brazilian Portuguese focusing on Celpe-Bras?

-There isn’t a specific grammar part in the exam, but you need to learn grammar to write and speak well.
+There isn’t a specific grammar section in the exam, but you need to learn grammar to write and speak well.

 Written part of Celpe-Bras